akguni/movies/README.md

 # MOVIES-FOR-FRIENDS
-CS50 Webtrack Final Project Website creating personalized lists for movie fans.

-On [MOVIES-FOR-FRIENDS (MFF)](https://movies-for-friends.herokuapp.com) website you can set up an account and make a list of movies you have seen or would like to see, give a personal rating and add them to your own 'best of' categories if required.
+On [MOVIES-FOR-FRIENDS (MFF)] website you can set up an account and make a list of movies you have seen or would like to see, give a personal rating and add them to your own 'best of' categories if required.

 You can then see what other users are adding to their watchlists, their average ratings for the movies they wathced, 'best of' lists and no user is individually identified.